ParaSpeechCLAP: A Dual-Encoder Speech-Text Model for Rich Stylistic Language-Audio Pretraining: Methodology

 \subsection{Training Example Format}

-Each training example is a triplet $\{ (A_i, T_i, Y_i) \}_{i=1}^N$: a speech clip $A_i$, a text caption $T_i$ (e.g., \textit{`a man speaks in a guttural tone with a British accent'}), and a multi-hot tag vector $Y_i \in \{0,1\}^M$ indicating active style tags (e.g., \textit{guttural, British}).
+Each training example is a triplet $\{ (A_i, T_i, Y_i) \}_{i=1}^N$: a speech clip $A_i$, a text caption $T_i$, and a multi-hot tag vector $Y_i \in \{0,1\}^M$, where $Y_{ik}=1$ if $T_i$ expresses tag $k$.
+For example, for the text caption \textit{``A man speaks in a guttural tone with a British accent"}, the \textit{guttural} and \textit{British} entries in the tag vector are $1$ while all others are $0$. $Y_i$ is only used for ParaSpeechCLAP-Intrinsic's classification loss, for which $M=28$.